Books by C.E. Lowman

 These two years stay solidly focused on a fairly singular theme—healing.

-More so than others, it is for those in a dark night of the soul, who are grieving, hurting, recently divorced, or generally transitioning one from place to the next experiencing various levels of uncertainty.
+More so than others, it is for those in a dark night of the soul, who are grieving, hurting, recently divorced, or generally transitioning from one place to the next, experiencing various levels of uncertainty and anxiety.

 If this is you, this book is for you and while we are here, understand this groundless state you find yourself in is enviable.
 We are never nearer the truth of the universe, as we are when we find ourselves out to sea alone, without a life jacket.
 This is a time when our faith gets cultivated, our heart softens, and we mature into wiser, more compassionate people.